vjousse/vim-for-humans-book/rst/en/plugins.rst

 Writing an entire book about the |vim| plugin is definitely something doable, but I have to admit that I don't have enough courage.
 So, I will stop here with the plugins thing.
 However, below is a list of some plugins that may interest you.
 This list comes from a poll I did on Twitter asking my followers what were the most useful |vim| plugins to them.
 Here it is:

-* **neocomplcache**.
-An automatic completion plugin.
-It can autocomplete file names, language attributes, snippets and a lot more.
-The Github repo: https://github.com/Shougo/neocomplcache
+* **coc.vim**.
+This is a plugin that will turn your |vim| into a complete IDE à la VSCode: auto-completion of functions, classes, “go to definition”, etc. Although the trend is towards simpler plug-ins that integrate with `LSPs (Language Server Protocol) directly <https://github.com/prabirshrestha/vim-lsp>`_, *coc.vim* has the advantage of being complete, tested and based on VSCode-like configurations.
+It also has the disadvantage of using javascript.
+The Github repo: https://github.com/neoclide/coc.nvim.
 * **surround**.
 With this plugin, you can manage (change, add, delete) everything that "surrounds": parenthesis, brackets, quotes, etc. For example, you will be able to change "Hello world!" with 'Hello world!' or <q>Hello world!</q> with a simple key combination.
 The Github repo: https://github.com/tpope/vim-surround
 * **fugitive**.
 If you work with source code, you have to use a version control system.
 If it's not the case, you can go flog yourself.
 Otherwise, if you're using Git, fugitive was made for you.
 It allows you to manage your git command directly inside |vim|.
 The Github repo can be found here:  https://github.com/tpope/vim-fugitive
-* **syntastic**.
-Syntastic will check the syntax of your source code.
-It will directly display your syntax errors in your |vim|, much like, for example, Eclipse.
-It can be a time saver if you edit a lot of code.
-The Github repo can be found here: https://github.com/scrooloose/syntastic
+* **ALE**.
+ALE checks the syntax of your source code for you.
+Like VSCode, for example, it will display your syntax errors directly in |vim|.
+Can save you a lot of time if you often edit code.
+If you want to use it with *coc.vim*, make sure you set ``"diagnostic.displayByAle": true`` in your ``:CocConfig`` as mentioned in the `ALE Github <https://github.com/dense-analysis/ale?tab=readme-ov-file#cocnvim>`_ repository.
+The Github repo is here: https://github.com/dense-analysis/ale
-* **ctags + ctrlp**.
-Ctags is a small external program that will parse your source code and allow you to "follow" your functions calls through your source code.
-Very useful to navigate into your source code.
-Used with **ctrlp** described above, it will soon become a must.
-Everything is explained here: http://andrew-stewart.ca/2012/10/31/vim-ctags.